raspberrypilearning/mapping-data/en/step_4.md

 --- collapse ---
 ---
-title: I am getting a message about a 'KeyError'
+title: I get a message about a 'KeyError'
 ---

-If you get a message about 'KeyError', check the spelling of your dictionary keys match when you put values in and when you read them out.
+If you get a message about 'KeyError', check that the spelling of your dictionary keys match when you put values in and when you read them out.
 Whether the letters are UPPER CASE or lower case is important too.

-If the error is for the `colours` dictionary, make sure you are checking the key exists in `colours` before trying to get the value.
+If the error is for the `colours` dictionary, make sure you check the key exists in `colours` before trying to get the value.

 --- /collapse ---